Walmart to launch online grocery delivery in Japan in deal with Rakuten

-NEW YORK (Reuters) - Walmart has struck a partnership with e-commerce firm Rakuten Inc (4755.T) to launch an online grocery delivery service in Japan, its latest effort to forge an alliance with a popular homegrown chain to crack a competitive international market.
+NEW YORK/TOKYO (Reuters) - Walmart has struck a partnership with e-commerce firm Rakuten Inc to launch an online grocery delivery service in Japan, its latest effort to forge an alliance with a popular homegrown chain to crack a competitive market.

-The world’s largest retailer, officially known as Wal-Mart Stores Inc (WMT.N), said on Thursday the service will launch in the latter half of 2018.
+The world’s largest retailer, Wal-Mart Stores Inc, said on Thursday the service will launch in the latter half of 2018.

 Walmart’s leadership is looking for new ways to grow its international business, which is no longer the growth engine it once was, as it has grappled with economic woes in Brazil and competition from discount retailers in Britain.